Top 16 Tourist Spots in Vigan, Ilocos Sur

 Black Sand Mindoro Beach

-Any visitor will be in awe with Mindoro Beach’s black sand.
-There are some strong currents in this beach so swim cautiously.
-Its color comes from the iron ore or magnetite which actually glistens if you’ll look closely.
-This is the reason why some parts of the beach aren’t black because it the black sand used to be mined illegally but never the less the beach is still amazing.
+Any visitor will be in awe of Mindoro Beach’s black sand.
+There are some strong currents on this beach, so swim cautiously.
+Its color comes from iron ore or magnetite, which actually glistens if you’ll look closely.

 Play dress and be like an Ilustrado in this ancestral house turned into a museum.
 The museum serves dinner to guests while dressed up.
 How cool is that?
 You get to live in a bygone era while at Arce Museum.
 Aside from that, you can expect to see really old wood floors, antique furniture, and paintings.

 Vigan’s heritage never ceases to amaze local and foreign tourists.
-It’s also Philippines’ pride and a well-preserved location for people who wish to know true history and experience what it’s like to live there even for just a few minutes.
+It’s also the Philippines’ pride and a well-preserved location for people who wish to know true history and experience what it’s like to live there, even for just a few minutes.

-Prepare yourself to be amazed at the wonderful attractions of Vigan and take a good memory home with you.
+Prepare yourself to be amazed at the beautiful attractions of Vigan and take a good memory home with you.

-Let us know if you have other interesting things to do in Vigan that you want us to include in this list.
+Let us know if you have other exciting things to do in Vigan City that you want us to include on this list.
 Safe Travels!